Marathon's

 Happy Pfhor Egg Day!

-On this day of days it is traditional to hunt of Easter eggs.
+On this day of days it is traditional to hunt for Easter eggs.
 Indeed you can now hide an Easter egg anywhere in the world.

 But Marathon fans don't hunt for Easter eggs, they hunt for the elusive 13th Pfhor Egg.